aliciageissbauer/BI-and-Data/README.md

 # 📝 Project Overview

-This project explores a Netflix Database from Kaggle, showing the transformation of raw data into actionable insights using SQL and Power BI.
+This project explores a Netflix Database extract from Kaggle, showing the transformation of raw data into actionable insights using SQL and Power BI.

 # 🔧 Key Features